moorelr/georoc_parser/README.md

 R Script to download, format, and filter precompiled GEOROC data

-Importing data:
+Workflow:
+- Open the settings file and update as necessary.
   - Option 1: Supply a URL to a precompiled GeoRoc file to the settings file
   - Option 2: Supply the path to a locally stored precompiled GeoRoc file

-Running the script:
-- Open the settings file and update as necessary.
 - Open the "Georoc parser.R" file, and run the full script